CatelloTheDataProjectManager/-ES-QL/README.md

 - Quickly meet data analysis needs.
 - Build robust ingestion and enrichment pipelines.
 - Create meaningful visualizations that drive better decision-making.

-## Contact
-For more information or to collaborate on projects involving ES|QL and Big Data, feel free to reach out.